Oliver Humperdink: Career

 He worked for World Championship Wrestling (WCW) in the early 1990s as "Big Daddy Dink", a biker-type gimmick.
 In WCW, he managed Fabulous Freebirds (Michael Hayes and Jimmy Garvin).
 Off-screen, Sutton hated his new gimmick and WCW's office politics.
 He retired in 1993.
 In 1995 he returned to manage Bob Orton Jr. and The Hangmen in the American Wrestling Federation.

 Personal life

+Sutton never married or had children.

 In the 1960s, Sutton was in a car crash and nearly died when he hit a snow bank.
 After recovering from the incident, his health deteriorated.

 In 2001, he went through surgery to replace his aortic valve in Key West.
 He was equipped with a pacemaker and made a full recovery.
 The Cauliflower Alley Club, whose conventions he attended every year, helped pay for some of his medical expenses.
 Sutton returned to the hospital in 2008 after heart troubles complicated a case of pneumonia.

+Illness and death

 In early 2011, it was announced that Sutton was diagnosed with cancer of the bladder.
 He entered a hospice having refused chemotherapy and radiotherapy.
 Sutton died early on the morning of March 20, 2011, of complications from pneumonia and cancer at the age of 62.
-Sutton never married or had children.